davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 12-MAR-2018
 * DataCamp_Insights_v003_a captures Inference for Numerical Data - Chapter 4 (Comparing Many Means)
 * DataCamp_Insights_v003_a captures Introduction to Statistics with R: Correlation and Linear Regression - Chapter 1 (Introduction to Correlation Coefficients)
+* DataCamp_Insights_v003_a captures Introduction to Statistics with R: Correlation and Linear Regression - Chapter 2 (Introduction to Linear Regression)